 2. Segmentation by age group

+Among audiences who have already visited your establishment, there can be considerable disparities in behavior, depending on the frequency of their visit.
 First-time visitors, repeaters or regulars: these audiences should not be addressed in the same way.

 Take first-time visitors: these audiences have only visited your establishment once.
 Depending on the context of their visit, it's very important to adapt your messages so as to build a progressive and lasting relationship with them.
 Don't offer them a subscription right away, for example.

 Conversely, tailor your communications to loyal customers: offer them a loyalty package, thank them with special offers at key moments (start of the season, launch of subscriptions, opening of preview sales for a popular event...), invite them to special events or private sales...
 These contacts need to be pampered!
+In its segmentation tool, Arenametrix features a "loyalty" filter that allows you to see in just a few clicks who your frequent visitors are.

 4. Segmentation of inactive people